Kgomotson/Kgomotson/README.md

 ## 🌱 Currently Learning

-I'm always looking to expand my knowledge—especially in data analysis and visualization tools.
-I'm committed to continuous improvement and growth.
+I'm always looking to expand my knowledge and I'm committed to continuous improvement and growth.

 > **Motto:** Keep improving!